What is the population of Italy today?

 Predictions from ONU say that Italy will experience a declining population rate already from the next years.

-Comparison with the world population
+Comparison with the World Population

 Currently, the world’s total population is around 7.9 billion people.

-This means that Italy’s population is equivalent approximately to 0.75% of the world’s population.
+This means that Italy’s population is equivalent to approximately 0.75% of the world’s population.

 Still translating in your head?
 Wanna speak Italian for real?
 Check out Stefano's courses to think directly in Italian and become fluent fast!